NourGhazal/Simple-Compiler-Components/README.md

 For simplicity the alphabet is considered to be consisting of the binary alphabet only and the start state is always 0.
 # Task 5:
+In this task left recursion elimination was implemented in context free grammar.
+The following convention was used for taking input:
+S,ScT,Sa,T,b;T,aSb,iaLb,i;L,SdL,S

+- Every set of rules is separated using ";"
+- Each rule within the set is separated using ","
+# Task 6: